Symptom Monitoring and Dependent Care During Cancer Treatment in Children

 TLDR Systematic symptom assessment helps prioritize care for children undergoing cancer treatment.

-The study examined symptom monitoring and care strategies used by parents/caregivers of 11 children undergoing chemotherapy for cancer, with a mean age of 10.4 years.
-The Therapy-Related Symptom Checklist (TRSC) was used to assess symptoms, and the Karnofsky scale rated functional status, showing an inverse relationship between symptom severity and functional status.
-Common symptoms included nausea, fatigue, and hair loss.
-Care strategies included distraction, massage, and vitamins, with diet/nutrition and mind/body control being the most utilized complementary medicine categories.
-Systematic assessment with a self-report checklist helped providers identify and prioritize symptoms needing intervention.
+This pilot study examined symptom monitoring and dependent care strategies used by parents and caregivers of 11 children undergoing cancer treatment, with a mean age of 10.4 years.
+The study utilized the Therapy-Related Symptom Checklist (TRSC) and the Karnofsky scale to assess symptoms and functional status, respectively.
+Common symptoms included nausea, fatigue, and hair loss, with nausea being universal among participants.
+Care strategies employed included distraction, massage, mouth rinses, and vitamins, with some children receiving medications for pain and nausea.
+Complementary medicine approaches were categorized into diet/nutrition/lifestyle changes and mind/body control, with these being the most frequently used strategies.
+The study highlighted the importance of systematic assessment using self-report checklists to identify and prioritize symptoms for intervention.